 - Using the other hand, hold the dermaplaning tool at a 45-degree angle and gently move the tool in a downwards motion.
 Small, short strokes are best.

-- Once you’ve dermaplaned your whole face (or the specific areas you’re keen to target), moisturize with a cream, serum or a few drops of oil such as rosehip or vitamin E. You’ll find lots of luscious options in our amazing natural beauty face care.
+- Once you’ve dermaplaned your whole face (or the specific areas you’re keen to target), moisturise with a cream, serum or a few drops of oil such as rosehip or Vitamin E.8

-Before trying any beauty treatment at home, make sure you’ve researched it thoroughly and are aware of any risks.
-If in doubt, consider going to see a dermatologist who is experienced in dermaplaning.
+Before giving any beauty treatment a go at home, make sure you’ve researched it thoroughly and are aware of any risks.
+If in doubt, consider going to see a dermatologist who’s experienced in dermaplaning.

 - All you need to try dermablading at home is a dedicated dermaplaning blade

 - Make sure you have a process to follow before starting